 - Annual turnover of the company

+The type of products, customers, and annual turnover of the company always play a role.
+Some products are subject to reduced VAT rates in many countries, a distinction is usually made between sales to companies and private individuals, and in many countries, there are special regulations for entrepreneurs with low sales.
+With dropshipping, however, the locations of the customer and the supplier are additionally important.
 According to the classic location rule for deliveries, the place of delivery is where the transport to the customer begins.
 In contrast, according to the mail order delivery rules, the place of delivery is where the transport to the customer ends, i.e. in the customer’s home country.
 The place of delivery determines the applicable VAT rates and VAT regulations to be followed.
 However, dropshipping or chain transactions formally consist of several deliveries and therefore contain some exceptions.
 These are best illustrated with a few examples.

 VAT changes in 2021

-But first some VAT changes have to be discussed.
+But first, some VAT changes have to be discussed.
 Because in July 2021 the EU-wide VAT law was updated.
-The following changes affect all cross-border transactions with private customers within Europe and thus not only normal mail order companies, but also dropshippers.
+The following changes affect all cross-border transactions with private customers within Europe and thus not only normal mail order companies but also dropshippers.

 - Country-specific delivery thresholds for the B2C mail order business, which, if exceeded, resulted in a VAT registration obligation in the respective country, were replaced by an EU-wide delivery threshold, after which sellers must register for VAT in all countries in which their end customers are based.